cha2812/Global-Greenery-Metrics-Analyzing-Environmental-Data-for-Countries-and-Regions/README.md

 ![](pic10.png)

-For problem 2, the names of countries that have a forest area (in square kilometres) greater than the average forest area of all countries in the "High Income" income group.
+For problem 2, the names of countries that have a forest area (in square kilometres) greater than the average forest area of all countries in the "High Income" income group. <br>
+This query provides insights into the income groups of countries that have a total area within the specified range, helping to categorize and understand the distribution of income groups within that particular land area range.